Surgical Procedures: Oophorectomy

 - Bilateral salpingo-oophorectomy: Taking out both ovaries and their fallopian tubes.

 Getting an oophorectomy can lower the risk of breast and/or ovarian cancers in women who are at a higher-than-normal risk.
 A prophylactic oophorectomy is a surgery done before cancer starts.

 - Ovarian cancer.

 - Ovarian torsion.

-There are different ways of doing an oophorectomy.
-The type used will depend on your situation.
+There are many ways of doing an oophorectomy.
+The type used is based on your situation.

 - Open abdominal surgery: An incision is made into the belly to remove the ovaries.